Brobin/drf-generators/README.rst

 Usage
 =====

-To use the generator the following command, where ``app`` is the application to generate an API for.
+To use the generators, run the following command, where ``app`` is the application to generate an API for.

 .. code-block:: bash